jameslawler/notes/docs/portuguese-language/verbs/pensar.md

 ## Writing Prompts

-1. Como você decide se vai comprar um objeto caro?
+1. Como decide se vai comprar um objeto caro?
 How do you decide if you will buy an expensive item?
-2. Quais as opções que você considera para estudar português?
+2. Quais as opções que considera para estudar português?
 Which options do you consider for studying Portuguese?
 3. Quais são os seus principais planos para o próximo ano?
 What are your major plans for next year?